Privacy Model

 The Default class is what new users get.
 Your broker API secret never touches our servers.

-How Browser Login works (Default class)
+How browser thin client login works (Default class)

 - You paste your